SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 The most difficult procedure to automate is the process of removing extra contigs produced during the haploid merged assembly step <br/>
 I use Ragout in this pipeline which generally works better than alternative tools for this pipeline, however, it often misses a contig or two and these need to be manually renamed in the frame of the reference <br/>
 Therefore I imagine that in an automated procedure that this step would prompt the user to check whether all the necessary contigs had been identified, perhaps with a dotplot showing the scaffolding results (this is how I check), so that the other contigs can then be removed before phasing <br/>
+Lastly, in general here a single assembler/assembly is chosen, however with assemblers becoming increasingly quicker, one can imagine, as I have done, using multiple assemblers simultaneuosly and selecting the best for phasing based on phasing statistics.

 I really hope this is helpful for someone <br/>
 I sure remember finding post like these very useful as I began to transition into the analysis of sequencing/assembly data <br/>